 To resize a column, click on the dividing line and drag left or right (like a spreadsheet).

 If you want to save the current setup of the list view, right-click on the list and choose Save the column settingsfor this view. in future when you go to this table, the list will appear just as it currently does.

 Finally ... the fun part!!
 The final step is to tell CatBase how you want to publish your data: What you want to publish; how you want it sorted; how you want each part of it styled; whether you want to publish pictures, and so on.
 This is all managed through the use of Style Sheets.

 There are three types of Style Sheets in CatBase:

-Please see the following Tutorials for more detailed info:
+Please see the following Tutorials for more detailed info about publishing your data:

 If you have any questions about the topics discussed here. or are not sure how to proceed, please contact us.